 Once we reach the class size limit, a waitlist will be developed and at some Year Levels if numbers allow we will consider opening additional classes.

 We envisage that these increased numbers would also allow us to add additional learning support.

 Although we will use our best endeavours, as we transition to this, we may not be able to precisely meet these limits in 2021 but are confident this will not have a material impact.

 How would co-education impact upon leadership roles for students?
 It is anticipated that there will be more leadership opportunities for students.
-We are excited to introduce a mentorship programme for the girls from Senior to support Middle to Prep students, similar to the boys’ current mentorship programme.
+We are excited to introduce a mentorship programme for the girls from Senior to support Middle to Junior students, similar to the boys’ current mentorship programme.
 While it would be unlikely girls would be able to hold formal leadership positions in the initial year there are many opportunities to develop leadership roles.
 The growing number of student groups and committees is an excellent example of this, where students are leading groups such as the environmental council, QSA (queer straight allegiance), well-being and Tasi Noa Wha (Pasifika group) in addition to the House competition.

 What pastoral support will be available for my daughter?
 Pastoral Care is important for boys and girls, especially during their early adolescent years.
 To ensure the girls feel supported and safe a Middle School Dean with primary responsibility for the pastoral care of the girls will be appointed.
 This Dean will work alongside the existing pastoral care support team with House Deans, College Counsellor, Nurse, Chaplain and Middle School Leadership Team.